InfraBlockchain/infrablochain-docs/en/infrablockchain/tutorials/test/check-runtime.md

 ## Command-line examples

-To use `try-runtime` from the command line, run your node with the `--features=try-runtime` flag.
+To use `try-runtime` from the command-line, run your node with the `--features=try-runtime` flag.

 For example:

 ```bash